 Place the collar over the square, mark the back points and trim off.

-Add a bit a water with a brush and add the collar.
+Add a bit of water with a brush and add the collar.

 Time to make the whistle.